-- The Office of Communications and Marketing is leading the creation and implementation of the Higher Standard Campaign.
+- The Office of Marketing Communications is leading the creation and implementation of the Higher Standard Campaign.
 Through an extensive RFP process that included 14 agencies, Hub Strategy, a boutique advertising agency in San Francisco’s Presidio, was selected as the creative voice for the campaign.
 Hub Strategy has been recognized with many awards for its cutting-edge ad campaigns for such clients as Levi’s, the Oakland Athletics, and Chevys Fresh Mex Restaurants.

 How will the campaign’s effectiveness be measured?

 - The university has contracted with an outside research firm to conduct quantitative testing before and after the campaign to measure the change in awareness and recognition.

 - The pre-test and post-test research described above is recognized as the most reliable method of measuring the impact of visibility advertising.

 - An awareness campaign has many potential benefits, including: